aigarsdz/runoff/README.md

 To export all the chat history.

-    # save all the files in your home directory
+    # save a Zip archive in your home directory
     runoff all skype_username

-    # save the files in a specific directory
+    # save a Zip archive in a specific directory
-    runoff all skype_username -t ~/skype_backup
+    runoff all skype_username -t ~/backups

     # export database that isn't located in the default path
-    runoff all -f ~/main.db -t ~/skype_backup
+    runoff all -f ~/main.db -t ~/backups

 To export specific chats.

-    runoff chat skype_username -t ~/skype_backup
+    runoff chat skype_username

 If you don't want to put files into an archive, use `--no-archive` option